 I am thrilled to announce that I have begun a new position as Conservation Scientist with the Yellowstone to Yukon Conservation Initiative (Y2Y).
 I will be based in Canmore, Alberta, with applied research throughout the Y2Y region.

 My two years as a Postdoctoral Fellow at the University of Victoria in Victoria, British Columbia have been terrific.
 I was fortunate to work with talented researchers and conservationists in the Marine Ethnoecology Lab (Natalie Ban & team) and Applied Conservation Science Lab (Chris Darimont & team), and their partners in the Great Bear Rainforest and Sea.
 They generously shared their knowledge, skills, and time with me – these experiences and collaborations will be invaluable on my path ahead.
+I will miss them all dearly.

 Big wild places and wildlife have always been close to my heart.
 Stretching over 3200 km, the Yellowstone to Yukon region is one of the most intact mountain ecosystems in the world.
 For nearly 25 years, Y2Y has been a global leader in large-landscape conservation, working with diverse partners to connect and protect wild lands, waters, and biodiversity over 1.3 million sqkm.
 Critical to its success are commitments to collaboration and evidence-based work, values I care about deeply.